apollographql/apollo/docs/source/platform/schema-validation.md

 #### Default arguments

 These changes update the default value for an argument.
-If an operation does not specify a value for this argument and relies on the value, the operation can experience unexpected results when the schema is updated, which can lead to modified client behavior.
+If an operation is using an element of your graph and does not specify a value for this argument, the operation could experience unexpected results when the schema is updated if it was relying on the original default value.

 <ul>
   <li id="ARG_DEFAULT_VALUE_CHANGE">